ministryofjustice/moj-design-system/app/views/patterns/upload-files/README.md

 Uploading files involves a tricky number of interactions such as scanning or taking a photo, putting it on the computer, selecting it from the file system and waiting for it to be uploaded.
 For these reasons, try not to ask users to upload files where ever possible.

+## Accept multiple file types

+Let users upload as many different file types as possible.
+You can convert them automatically if needed.
+If you must limit file types, then let users know by using hint text.

 ## Reduce file size automatically

+Where ever possible, let users upload large file sizes.
+But, large files can slow systems down.

-Large files can slow users down.
-If you don't have to show users the original file then you should automatically reduce the size of the file and use that one instead.
-You can always store the original file behind the scenes.
+If you don't have to show the original file then you should automatically reduce the size of the file and show that instead.
+You can always store the original file behind the scenes and provide it on request.

 ## Use the file upload error templates